SharjAhmed/rock-paper-scissors-lizard-spock/README.md

     * Game resets after either the player or computer reaches a score of 5.

 ## Validator Testing
-* Vaildator testing was done to ensure there are no syntax errors with the code:
+* Validator testing was done to ensure there are no syntax errors with the code:
 <details><summary>HTML</summary>
 <p>No errors were found when passing through the official W3C validator.</p>
 <img src="assets/images/w3c.png">